boom-army/docs/roadmap.md

 - [x] Submit an entry to Solana Ignition
 - [x] Establish a [discord channel](https://discord.gg/HfN66JSY) for direct support
 - Improve the UX experience for Content Creators so content is a first class citizen
+- Sollet/Math Wallet/Solflare integration
+- Mobile and Tablet functionality fully operational
 - List token on main-net (dependant on incorporation)
-- Provide a liquidity pairing on a Solana DEX
+- Provide a liquidity pairing on a Solana Exchange/DEX

 # Q3 2021